DasunNethsara-04/c_and_cpp_mastery/C/challenges/README.txt

-These challenges are given by ChatGPT to imprve logical thinking!
+These challenges are given by ChatGPT to improve logical thinking!